awsdocs/aws-kms-developer-guide/doc_source/tag-authorization.md

 }
 ```

 The following example IAM policy allows the principals to use any KMS key in the account for certain cryptographic operations\.
-But it prohibits the principals from using any AWS KMS operations on KMS keys with a `"Type"="Reserved"` tag or no `"Type"` tag\.
+But it prohibits the principals from using these cryptographic operations on KMS keys with a `"Type"="Reserved"` tag or no `"Type"` tag\.

 ```
 {